prakhar-ai/GSoC-2021/OWASP Maryam - Project Proposal.md

 ### Timeline (tentative)

+I plan to invest 4-5 hours everyday during the coding period, I also intend to interact and discuss ideas during the Community bonding period for a few hours everyday.

 *Through the coding period, emphasis is on creating well documented and tested code.
 For this, one may commit frequently (with verbose messages), follow a test-driven development style and use continuous integration services.*